Fracton Protocol (FT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fracton Protocol Historical Price

-According to the latest data gathered on Fracton Protocol live price page, the current price of Fracton Protocol is 0.051205USD.
-The circulating supply of Fracton Protocol(FT) is 87.47M FT , giving it a market capitalization of $4.47M.
+According to the latest data gathered on Fracton Protocol live price page, the current price of Fracton Protocol is 0.054203USD.
+The circulating supply of Fracton Protocol(FT) is 87.47M FT , giving it a market capitalization of $4.73M.

 The Fracton Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.